The Best Baby Sleep Soothers 2023

-Last updated: The Best Baby Sleep Soothers 2019.
+Last updated: The Best Baby Sleep Soothers 2023.
 Getting baby to sleep has been an age old dilemma.
 Whether you call them sound machines, white noise generators or sleep soothers, these devices offer the same sweet nirvana: soothing a fussy baby.
-After testing 17 different baby sleep soothers, we picked .LectroFan High Fidelity White Noise Machine ($49.95) and Big Red Rooster Baby White Noise Machine ($16.99) as the best sleep soothers for baby.
+After testing 17 different baby sleep soothers, we picked .LectroFan High Fidelity White Noise Machine (

 Scroll down for our picks for Best Travel Sleep Soother and Best Baby Soother Nightlight.
 New to sleep soother shopping?
 Read our Things No One Tells You About Buying a Sleep Soother.